Mahima-Saxena/CLA-4-bit-full-adder/README.md

 ## Conclusion
-The repository presents the design and simulation of 4 bit CLA adder using CMOS mirror logic on 28nm technology node of Synopsys.A improved version of CLA  design adopted was successfully done and 4 bit binary addition is verified from output waveforms.
-Area gets reduce to large extent by ubsing PTL logic for AND and XOR gates when compared with conventional static CMOS.since number of tranistors useed are 90 here.
-All the Analysis is verified on 28nm technology node.
+The repository presents the design and simulation of 4 bit CLA adder on 28nm technology node of Synopsys.
+A improved version of CLA  design adopted was successfully done and 4 bit binary addition was verified from output waveforms.Since number of tranistors used are 90.
+Area gets reduce to large extent by using PTL logic for AND and XOR gates when compared with conventional static CMOS.All the Analysis is verified on 28nm technology node.

 ## Author
 -  Mahima Saxena, BTech Electronics and commuincations, ABESEC, Ghaziabad, Uttar Pradesh.